TaraRhoseyn/bookstack_web_app/README.md

 - I want to see what other users are saying about books I've read or want to read.
 - I want to challenge myself to read more books.

+## Design

+### Wireframes

+You can view the [PDF file](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/readme/wireframes.pdf) of the wireframes on this repo.
+If you find the file is taking too long to load, please visit the [Figma file](https://www.figma.com/file/4TWPdbIVCakRCiTsi93FH8/MS3-Wireframe?node-id=0%3A1).

 ## Structure

 ### Physical database model